 Sticking to your schedule

 Stress in the charity sector is challenging.
 Your passion for helping others is an excellent characteristic to have, but it can also leave you feeling a strong sense of dedication that sometimes backfires and causes you to work too much.
-If your work is harming you in any of these ways, it might be time to take and break and regroup.
-Get yourself back on track to avoid burnout and restore your passion for charity work.
+If your work is harming you in any of these ways, it might be time to take a break and regroup.